Representation For Both Biological Mothers And Fathers

-At the office of Attorney David L. Zerbe, we bring experience representing both biological mothers and fathers in paternity claims across southeastern Indiana.
+At The Zerbe Firm, we bring experience representing both biological mothers and fathers in paternity claims across Kentucky, Ohio and Indiana.
 We focus on getting to the facts, and protecting the rights of our clients and their sons and daughters.
 You need that level of experience from a skilled and seasoned paternity lawyer when the stakes are high for you and your child.

 The Legal Help Needed When Establishing Paternity

 When a relationship produces a child, specific legal steps must be taken to determine paternity.
 Even without the benefit of marriage, the child requires support, and the biological father is entitled to quality time and a continuing relationship.

 Legitimate parentage claims require an attorney to prosecute or defend the determination of financial support and parenting time.
 Child support is particularly complex, even though it is defined by a statute that specifies guideline percentages based on:

 - Day care or other child care expenses